eclipse-che/che/docs/_docs/use-che-as-an-ide/ide-electron.md

 ---
 tags: [ "eclipse" , "che" ]
-title: Usage&#58 Electron Clients
+title: Install Che Desktop Client
-excerpt: "Install Electron, a fast OS-specific desktop client for Eclipse Che"
+excerpt: "Install an electron application, a fast desktop client for Eclipse Che"
 layout: docs
 permalink: /:categories/electron/
 ---
-We have created Electron clients that you can use instead of your browser.
-Electron applications are native OS applications that run a Chromium client.
+You can install a desktop application client for Che.
+The Che desktop clients are Electron applications, which runs a lightweight chrome browser client packaged as a native application that you install for your operating system.
 Electron is small and loads faster than a browser.
 It has all the power of Chrome packaged as an OS-specific binary.
 You can distribute these clients such that they are pre-configured with the URL of your Che server.
 ![Capture2.PNG]({{ base }}/assets/imgs/Capture2.PNG)

 #### Eclipse Che Electron Clients